40thieves/final-year-project/src/05 - implementation/05 - storage.md

 });
 ```

 Although not shown in this snippet, Mongoose will automatically generate a `_id` property for each schema that is used as the unique key.
+This key is what is used later to generate the permalink to the resource.
 A creation date is associated with each report, that will be automatically filled with the current time when a new instance is created (called a "model" within Mongoose).
 Finally, an array of articles will be associated with a report.
 These articles follow an article schema.
 This schema holds the article metadata as shown in the following code snippet.

 ```js
 var ArticleSchema = mongoose.Schema({